 Complaints and disputes

-If an individual is not satisfied with how we have dealt with an individual's complaint, the individual may refer the complaint to the Financial Ombudsman Service or the Superannuation Complaints Tribunal whose details are as set out below.
+- If an individual is not satisfied with how we have dealt with an individual’s complaint, then the individual should refer the complaint to the Australian Financial Complaints Authority (AFCA).
+Contact details are:

 - GPO Box 3